forrtproject/forrtproject.github.io/content/clusters/cluster4.md

 ### Description

 Attainment of a grounding in open (FAIR) data and materials.
-It requires students to learn about FAIR data (and education materials) principles: findability, accessibility, interoperability, and reusability; as well as engage with reasons to share data, the initiatives designed to increase scientific openness, as well as ethical considerations and consequences of open (FAIR) data practices.
+It requires students to learn about FAIR data (and education materials) principles: findability, accessibility, interoperability, and reusability; engage with reasons to share data, the initiatives designed to increase scientific openness; as well as ethical considerations and consequences of open (FAIR) data practices.
 There are 6 sub-clusters which aim to further parse the learning and teaching process:

 * Publication models.
 * Reasons to share; for science, and for one’s own practices.